 - National Gallery of Art – Sculpture Garden (/Jazz in the Garden)

 Located in the 6.1-acre block adjacent to the West Building, the sculpture garden marks a perfect place to laze around and soak up spring.
 Take in canopy trees, flowering trees, shrubs, ground covers and perennials, not to mention a beautiful fountain and some very thoughtfully executed pieces of modern art; just be careful where you sit, as occasional spots of grass are part of the exhibits.
-Starting May 24, Jazz in the Garden adds a touch of class every Friday evening with live music, be it salsa, xylophone or Afrofunk.
+Jazz in the Garden starts in May and adds a touch of class every Friday evening with live music, be it salsa, xylophone or Afrofunk.

 - The National Arboretum